kyverno/website/content/en/docs/Writing policies/mutate.md

 1. `*` - matches zero or more alphanumeric characters
 2. `?` - matches a single alphanumeric character

+Note that conditional anchors are only supported with the `overlay` and `patchStrategicMerge` mutation methods.

 #### Conditional anchor